 - The quality of the program;

-- The promise of the student to benefit from the program; and
+- The student's ability and qualifications and the promise of the student to benefit from the program;

 - The name, location, and a description of the program, including costs associated with participation in it;